eventhorizon226/IDD-ER/README.md

 👉 **[https://drive.google.com/drive/folders/1DxPf_6TAOwCCLojJf_mnxInkRxKFj_g3?usp=sharing](https://drive.google.com/drive/folders/1DxPf_6TAOwCCLojJf_mnxInkRxKFj_g3?usp=sharing)**

 ## Data Attribution
-The raw data used in this project is sourced from the **IDD-X Dataset** ("IDD-X: A Multi-View Dataset for Ego-relative Important Object Localization and Explanation in Dense and Unstructured Traffic").
+The raw video clips used in this project is sourced from the **IDD-X Dataset** ("IDD-X: A Multi-View Dataset for Ego-relative Important Object Localization and Explanation in Dense and Unstructured Traffic").

 All rights and copyrights for the underlying raw videos belong to the original creators at the International Institute of Information Technology, Hyderabad (IIIT-H).
 For the full dataset, project details, or to request access, please visit the official [IDD-X Project Page](https://idd-x.github.io/).